 Plan of Care

-The evaluation will generally finish with a reference to a plan of care.
-This outlines the frequency of visits you recommend as well as the potential treatment options you expect to provide during the entire plan of care.
-Many states as well as insurance companies require the physician to sign this section in order to approve the PTs recommended treatment.
+The evaluation will generally finish with a plan of care.
+This outlines the frequency of visits you recommend as well as the potential treatments you expect to provide during the plan of care.
+Many states as well as insurance companies require the physician to sign this section in order to approve the PT’s recommended treatment.

 Want a Full Physical Therapy Evaluation Form?

-Take a look at my therapy notes with a full text physical therapy evals and sample assessments that will help you save 30 to 60 minutes a day.
+Take a look at my therapy notes with full-text physical therapy evals and sample assessments that will help you save 30 to 60 minutes a day.

 What’s Included in this PT Eval Form Template?

-- Fully Customizable Patient Intake Questionnaire (Google Doc)
+- A Fully Customizable Patient Intake Questionnaire (Google Doc)